Art & Betty Shibayama

-AS: We used to go to Japanese private school and they were teaching and Spanish every other period.
-And the younger kids were small so my father told my chauffeur to take us to school and pick us up.
+AS: We used to go to Japanese private school and they were teaching Spanish every other period.
+And the younger kids were small, so my father told my chauffeur to take us to school and pick us up.

 That makes this even more tragic.

 BS: Yeah.
-Because everything was taken away so when he came to the U.S.
+Because everything was taken away when he came to the U.S.

 Your father wanted to go back to Peru but what kept him from going?

 AS: The Peruvian government wouldn’t take us.
 The only people that were allowed to go back were people that had Peruvian wives or Nisei wives, because Niseis were Peruvian.
-But if both parents were Isseis, they wouldn’t take us.
+But if both parents were Issei, they wouldn’t take us.
 Because actually, Peru wanted to get rid of all the Japanese.
-That’s why they were taking 2,600 from other countries, from 13 different countries.
-But out of the 2,400, 80% were from Peru.
+That’s why they were taking 2,600 [people] from 13 different countries.
+But out of the 2,600, 80% were from Peru.
 Because the President Prado wanted to get rid of all of the Japanese.